 The survey was carried out in November 2018.
 The survey took place in two areas of the Teign - the Salty which is a large intertidal bed downstream of the Shaldon Bridge (Figure 5) and a smaller bed found upstream of the Bridge between Shaldon and Ringmore (Figure 6).
 The intertidal survey area for both sites was designated over the areas historically known to contain cockle.
 Stations were then placed at fixed lateral and linear distances between adjacent stations roughly covering the chosen section of intertidal zone (Figure 4).
 For stations in the Salty this distance was 115.4m and for stations upstream of Shaldon Bridge this distance was 73.3m.
-For both sites a handheld GPS was used to locate the first station.
-Using a trowel, the sediment was dug out of a 0.1m2 quadrat, to a minimum depth of 6cm.
+For both sites a handheld GPS was used to locate the first station e.g. A1 and a quadrat was randomly placed within 10m of the target position for that station.
+Using a trowel, the sediment was dug out of a $0.1 \text{m}^2$ quadrat, to a minimum depth of 6cm.
 This was then placed into a sieve and then sifted in water nearby.
 The cockles were put into a sample bag with a label of the station name (one bag per station).
 If no cockles were found or the station was unable to be surveyed it was noted.
 This was repeated at all stations.

 For each station sample, cockles were measured using callipers to the nearest millimetre for length and width.
-After measuring, cockles were sorted into age classes by determining how many annual growth rings were present on the shell , which are usually put down each winter e.g. 0 rings = current year, 1 ring = 1st winter /1 year, 2 rings = second winter/ 2 years and so on.
+After measuring, cockles were sorted into age classes by determining how many annual growth rings were present on the shell, which are usually put down each winter e.g. 0 rings = current year, 1 ring = 1st winter /1 year, 2 rings = second winter/ 2 years and so on.
 Each year group from that station was weighed separately (to the nearest 1g) and recorded.
 This was repeated for all station samples and once finished all the cockles were returned to the estuary.
 Some stations were unable to be sampled due to tidal constraints and areas of deep soft mud.